Advancing diversity & inclusion

-Our Code of Business Principles is supported by 24 mandatory Code Policies that define the ethical behaviour employees must demonstrate when working in our business.
+Our Code is supported by 24 mandatory Code Policies that define the ethical behaviour employees must demonstrate when working in our business.
 Our Respect, Dignity and Fair Treatment Code Policy sets out what our employees must do to ensure that all our workplaces maintain our commitment to diversity.
-For example Unilever employees must:

-- Respect the dignity and human rights of colleagues and all others they come into contact with as part of their jobs; and
+- respect the dignity and human rights of colleagues and all others they come into contact with as part of their jobs

 Of our managers are women